kddubey/cappr/docs/source/design_choices.rst

 convenience: hovering over a function to see what it does.
 Code analyzers like Pylance won't show the ``__doc__`` attribute that was dynamically constructed.

-I personally am annoyed when I have to open up a function's documentation in my browser, and look back and forth at my browser and IDE.
+I personally am slightly annoyed when I have to open up a function's documentation in my browser, and look back and forth at my browser and IDE.
 I like the convenience of hovering over the function in my IDE itself.
 So I opted to do what numpy, scipy, and scikit-learn do in their docstrings: repeat text.
 It's definitely tedious to make modifications.
 But that tediousness is outweighed by the benefits to the user.

 Testing